-The LIHEAP funding for Fiscal Year 2017 had not been finalized before the preparation of this Plan.
-During Fiscal Year 2016, of the \$3.39 billion enacted, a total of \$3.35 billion was released to states and tribes under the Congressional Continuing Appropriations Resolution 2016.
+The LIHEAP funding for Fiscal Year 2015 had not been finalized before the preparation of this Plan.
+During Fiscal Year 2014, a full year Congressional Continuing Resolution provided funding for LIHEAP through September 30, 2014 at \$3.4 billion.

-In anticipation of a FY2017 LIHEAP block grant and based on the President's Budget, approximately \$131.88 million in Fiscal Year 2017 with the possibility a contingency allocation later in the program year, Massachusetts is proposing the program and benefits as outlined below.
+Based on the President's Budget, in anticipation of a LIHEAP block grant and contingency allocation of approximately \$101.80 million for Fiscal Year 2015, Massachusetts is proposing the program and benefits as outlined below.
 These plans are subject to final federal fund availability, but represent the most appropriate plan at this point in time.

-The following summary contains key aspects of the Fiscal Year 2017 LIHEAP in Massachusetts:
+The following summary contains key aspects of the Fiscal Year 2014 LIHEAP in Massachusetts:

-Program Year: The program year will extend from October 1, 2016, to September 30, 2017; heating benefits are available from November 1, 2016 through April 30, 2017.
+Program Year: The program year will extend from October 1, 2014, to September 30, 2015; heating benefits are available from November 1, 2014 through April 30, 2015.
 DHCD may anticipate receipt of federal funds by advancing State funds for program operation, which will be reimbursed once Federal funds are received.

-Forward Funding: The opening date of the program establishes the official start date for accepting new and recertified applications.
+pening date of the program establishes the official start date for accepting new and recertified applications.
 However, application processing takes place both before and after these specified dates.
 These include, but are not limited to, start-up activities, including recertification of applications.
 Expenditures for these activities are charged to the program year to which the costs relate.